We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - highly competitive pricing

-- there’s a risk that something could be missed, as you’re not seeing a provider in-person
+- risk that something could be missed, as you’re not seeing a professional in person

-- certain conditions still need you to go in-person to have testing
+- certain conditions still require you to go in person to complete testing

 - doesn’t replace regular long-term medical care